 Derek Chiou's Web Page

-My group is working on FPGA-Accelerated Simulation Technologies (FAST), a methodology to build extremely fast, cycle-accurate full system simulators that run real applications on top of real operating systems.
-We are currently able to boot unmodified Windows XP , Linux 2.4 and Linux 2.6 and run unmodified applications on top of those operating systems at simulation speeds in the 1.2MIPS range (between 100 and 1000 times faster than Intel's and AMD's cycle-accurate simulators), which is fast enough to type into Microsoft Word (click here to see a real-time video of us doing exactly that.)
-We believe we can achieve at least 5-10MIPS as our prototype matures.
+Our unicore version is able to run the x86 ISA, boot unmodified Windows XP , Linux 2.4 and Linux 2.6 and run unmodified applications on top of those operating systems at simulation speeds in the 1.2MIPS range (between 100 and 1000 times faster than Intel's and AMD's cycle-accurate simulators), which is fast enough to type into Microsoft Word (click here to see a real-time video of us doing exactly that.)
+We are close to completing a multicore version will support 64 cores with coherent caches that will be significantly faster.

 Courses